 Indeed, under Texas law, it has long been held that a police officer can be liable for his own negligence in the performance of his duties.
 See State v.
 Terrell, 588 S.W.2d 784 (Tex.
 1979); Eubanks v.
 Wood, 304 S.W.2d 567 (Tex.Civ.App - Eastland 1957, writ ref'd n.r.e.) and Asher v.
 Cabell, 50 F. 818 (5th Cir.
 1892).

 It is not too late for the government to correct this injustice.
-Technically, the case is under the Mandate of the 5th Circuit and could be re-opened based on a "manifest injustice."
-The Department of Justice can agree that this was a "manifest injustice" and provide the funds awarded by the trial court to Mr. Crider.
+Technically, the case is under the Mandate of the Fifth Circuit and could be re-opened "to prevent injustice."
+(See U.S. Fifth Circuit Court of Appeals Appellate Rule 41.2).
+The Department of Justice could agree that this was an "injustice" and provide the funds awarded by the trial court to Mr. Crider.

-Further, the U.S. Department of Justice has Discretionary Funds under the Office of Justice Programs, see 28 U.S.C.§§ 2672 and 2677, to fairly compensate Mr. Crider to overturn such a manifest injustice.
+Further, the U.S. Department of Justice has Discretionary Funds under the Office of Justice Programs, see 28 U.S.C.§§ 2672 and 2677, to fairly compensate Mr. Crider to overturn such an "injustice".

-The facts and law of this case may convince you that the government, rather than being Mr. Crider's adversary, could have been an advocate for enforcement of our drunk driving laws to reduce this scourge on our nation.
-This is always a timely issue in the interest of justice, especially now prior to an election.
+The facts and law of this case may convince you that the U.S. Government, rather than being Mr. Crider's adversary, could have been an advocate for enforcement of our drunk driving laws to reduce this scourge on our nation.
+This is always a timely issue in the interest of justice.
 Further, this matter will not set a precedent for others seeking government compensation because of the uniqueness of Mr. Crider's particular case.
-The strict administrative filing requirements under the FTCA and its strict time limits create a natural bar to filing a large number of these cases against the federal government.
+The strict administrative filing requirements under the FTCA and its strict time limits on filing create a natural bar to filing a large number of these cases against the federal government.
 This case in particular exhausted every legal possibility.
-After the denial of Certiorari at the Supreme Court, only an extra-judicial resource at the Department of Justice or agreement with a motion in the Fifth Circuit can provide the relief that Mr. Crider deserves to overturn a manifest injustice.
+After the denial of certiorari at the U.S. Supreme Court, only an extra-judicial resource at the Department of Justice or agreement with a motion in the Fifth Circuit can provide the relief that Mr. Crider deserves to overturn this "injustice".

 A U.S. Attorney is instructed that his/her duty in criminal cases is not to convict, per se, but, rather to see that "justice is done."
 Likewise, that same standard should apply to civil cases, not necessarily for the Government attorney to win at any cost, per se, but rather, to see that justice is done.
 In this case, justice was NOT done!